• Services Top

 Disaster prevention training in Japan

-* Simulation training using a blind scenario (assumption that the business sites of Group companies were affected by a disaster) conducted by members of the disaster response HQ at individual Group company head offices Approx. 225 people at 13 companies participated
+* Simulation training using a blind scenario (assumption that the headquarters of Group companies were affected by a disaster) conducted by members of the disaster response HQ at individual Group company head offices Approx. 231 people at 13 companies participated

 Strengthening system in overseas